DeepLabCut/benchmark/source/datasets.rst

-DeepLabCut Benchmark datasets
+DeepLabCut Benchmark Datasets
 =============================

 .. note::

-    We will make the multi-animal benchmark datasets available here upon publication of our paper, Lauer et al. 2021.
  All datasets are under a non-commerical, attribution-required license.
 Please contact us if you have any questions.
+TRI-MOUSE, PARENTING-MOUSE, MARMOSETS, and FISH are related to Lauer et al. 2022 (Nature Methods).
+HORSE-10, -C are related to Mathis, Biasi et al. 2021 (WACV).

 .. list-table::